mkoderer/kernel_contrib/presentation.md

         ret = register_kprobe(&kp);
 -       if (ret < 0) {
 +       if (ret == -ENOENT){
-+               // Check in /proc/kallsyms for a vaild symbol
++               /* Check in /proc/kallsyms for a valid symbol. */
 +               pr_err("register_kprobe failed, symbol not found: %d\n", ret);
 +               return ret;
 +       }